akramarenkov/cqos/v2/limit/README.md

 The speed limit is set by the **Rate** structure, in which the **Quantity** field specifies the number of data elements that must pass over the time interval specified in the **Interval** field

-As we know, the speed of 1000 data elements per second is, in fact, the same speed as 1 data element per millisecond specified in different units of measurement.
-However, the units of measurement affect the distribution of data elements written to the output channel over time and the performance of the discipline.
-If the speed is specified as 1000 data elements per second, first 1000 data elements will be written to the output channel, and then a pause will be made equal to 1 second minus the time spent writing 1000 data elements.
-If the speed is specified in the form of 1 data element per millisecond, first 1 data element will be written to the output channel, and then a pause will be made equal to 1 millisecond minus the time spent on writing 1 data element.
-However, the performance of the discipline if the speed is specified in the form of 1 data element per millisecond will be lower.
-Thus, when choosing units of measurement, you can balance between the uniform distribution of data elements over time and performance (the maximum achievable speed).
+As we know, the speed of 1000 data elements per second is, in fact, the same speed as 1 data element per millisecond specified in different units of measurement

+However, the units of measurement affect the distribution of data elements written to the output channel over time and the performance of the discipline

+If the speed is specified as 1000 data elements per second, first 1000 data elements will be written to the output channel, and then a pause will be made equal to 1 second minus the time spent writing 1000 data elements

+If the speed is specified in the form of 1 data element per millisecond, first 1 data element will be written to the output channel, and then a pause will be made equal to 1 millisecond minus the time spent on writing 1 data element

+However, the performance of the discipline if the speed is specified in the form of 1 data element per millisecond will be lower

+Thus, when choosing units of measurement, you can balance between the uniform distribution of data elements over time and performance (the maximum achievable speed)

 Based on measurements, specifying a time interval of less than 10 milliseconds greatly reduces performance

 ## Usage